conholdateapp/docs.conholdate.app/docs/how-to/Embed.md

 ---
-id: embed-documents
+id: embed-documents-on-your-website
 title: Embed Documents
 sidebar_label: Embed Documents
 ---

+Dysplay documents right from your website or blog.

 ## How to embed documents in your website or blog
-Neeed to share a document with your visitor/customer?
+Neeed to share a document with your visitors and/or customers?
 You can embed your documents into your wesite, blog or any page that supports HTML.
 1. [Login](https://conholdate.app/signin) to your account or [register](https://conholdate.app/signin) if you do not own one yet.
 It's FREE!
 1. Go to your [dashboard](https://dashboard.conholdate.app).
 1. Click on `Upload` button and upload a document.